nasirbilloo/JiraNode/README.md

 # JiraNode
-A consumer of Jira's Node API
+A consumer of Jira's Rest API